pedrotski/Shop-Core-Modules/README.md

 # Shop-Core-Modules

-A repo for Shop Core modules translated into English.
+A repo of public and private modules for Shop Core translated into English.

 These are compatible with Shop Core or Shop Core Fork